 TIPS & TRICKS: INVERT KEEPER NOTES

 - DO NOT FEED YOUR MANTISES RAW/COOKED MEAT, DAIRY, FRUIT, DRIED INSECTS OR INEDIBLE OBJECTS.
-Mantises are obligate insectivores and will only eat pre-killed or live insects.
+Mantises are obligate insectivores and should only eat pre-killed or live insects.
+A mantis will try to eat anything you put in it's mouth.
+Feeding them items unsafe for consumption can lead to blockages and premature death!

 - I recommend offering a varied diet to any animal you care for.
-For my own feeders, I use 3 different species of roaches, 2 species of moth, and the occasional larvae.
-For very young slings or nymphs I use both species of fruit flies.
-My spiders will have mealworms in dietary rotation as well.
+For my own feeders, I use multiple species of roaches, moths, and the occasional larvae.
+House or bottle flies are also very popular.
+For very young slings or nymphs I use both species of fruit flies (D. hydei & melanogaster).
+My spiders have the same prey items in dietary rotation as my mantises with a higher focus on larvae such as buffalo and mealworms.

 - If you care for over 20+ predatory inverts, I recommend owning a small roach colony.
 I also recommend making your own fruit fly cultures if you have plans to breed or own multiple young nymphs or slings.